Everyone aged 12 to 15 is eligible for two doses of the COVID-19 vaccination.

 - More information (side effects etc).

-All young people aged 16 and 17 have been offered a first dose of the vaccine.
+All young people aged 12 and over are able to access the the vaccine and are eligible for the two doses.
+Young people aged 16 and over are also eligible for a booster jab.
 Children and young people aged 12 to 17 who are at increased risk from infection, or who are living with someone who is immunosuppressed, have also been offered two doses of the vaccine, eight weeks apart.

-The programme will be delivered by an NHS commissioned SAIS team which may include nurses, healthcare support workers, administrative staff, and other associated professionals who specialise in the delivery of school age vaccinations.
+The programme will be delivered by an NHS commissioned SAIS team which may include nurses, healthcare support workers, administrative staff, and other associated professionals who specialize in the delivery of school age vaccinations.

 The team will administer the vaccination according to nationally agreed standards.
 Staff are appropriately qualified, trained (including in safeguarding) and experienced in vaccinating children and young people.
 Staff administering the vaccine will be wearing appropriate personal protective equipment.
 Healthcare staff will work closely with the school and follow the usual approach to school-based vaccination.